 The City Corporation has established formal Risk Management arrangements which include the development and maintenance of corporate, departmental, and service risks, their regular review by departmental senior management and reported to the relevant Grand/Service Committee.
-These arrangements are subject to annual review by the Audit and Risk Management Committee and have continued to operate effectively, albeit with the review of corporate and red departmental risk registers being undertaken virtually by the Chief Officers Risk Management Group.
+These arrangements are subject to annual review by the Audit and Risk Management Committee and have continued to operate effectively.

-The Audit and Risk Management Committee continued to play an important and integral part in ensuring that our most important risks were reviewed through regular risk updates and deep dives of ten corporate risks.
-The Committee also reviewed the Chief Officer informal risk challenge process in July 2020.
-This has resulted in a greater focus by the Committee on the department's risk processes and arrangements.
-Format changes were also initiated to allow more frequent sessions being held (usually monthly) and that they take place separately from on the main Committee meetings.
-The new arrangements became effective from September and are considered to be working well.
+The Audit and Risk Management Committee continued to play an important and integral part in ensuring that our most important risks were reviewed through regular risk updates and deep dive reviews of corporate risks.
+The Committee also reviewed the Chief Officer informal risk challenge process, it was decided that, having been highly effective in developing the risk management culture, this would operate on an exception basis from April 2022.

-The Audit and Risk Management Committee also oversees the City's internal audit process, regularly reviewing the City Corporation's Audit Plan.
-Internal audit work includes the systematic follow-up of audit recommendations; reporting on the effectiveness and timeliness of their implementation, in order to mitigate risks identified through internal audit reports.
+The Audit and Risk Management Committee also oversees the City's Internal Audit process, reviewing the findings of completed Audit work.
+The Internal Audit programme of work includes the systematic follow-up in respect of audit recommendations made; reporting on the effectiveness and timeliness of their implementation, in order to mitigate risks identified through Internal Audit reviews.